 Successfully appealed an insurance company’s denial of coverage for a client’s pacemaker replacement through the company’s federally regulated internal appeals process.
 This favorable decision resulted in the client reaching her out-of-pocket maximum for that year, entitling her to a sizeable reimbursement for all out-of-pocket costs incurred after her pacemaker replacement.

 Mr. Johnson has coached high school mock trial on Guam since 2013 and has judged the Korean Mock Trial Association’s twice annual tournaments in Seoul, Korea since 2015.
-He is the lawyer member of the Guam Real Estate Commission and a member of the Adjudicative Panel of the Guam Bar Association’s Professional Ethics and Unauthorized Practice of Law Committee.
 He is also a member of the Rotary Club of Guam.

 As a past chair of the Guam Bar Association’s Continuing Legal Education Committee, Mr. Johnson organized the Guam Bar Association and District Court of Guam’s 2016 Law and International Practice Conference, held in Manila.

 He is a former Steering Committee member for the Guam Chamber of Commerce’s Guam Young Professionals subcommittee, a former director of the Palauan Community Association of Guam, and a former vice-president of the Ngaraard Club of Guam.